benjaminhuanghuang/react-jest-enzyme/_notes/enzyme.md

 ## Enzyme
   By Airbnb

+## Dependency
+  npm i -D react-test-renderer

+  react-dom@15.5+ and react-test-renderer are implicit dependencies when using react@15.5+ with enzyme.

 ## Create component

   - mount  Full DOM rendering, it allows you to render a part of the DOM tree and it also gives you access to the lifecycle methods of React components